By Souhaila Elyass

 Digital advertising refers to the colourful, catchy (and sometimes annoying) banners, images and videos that take up space on digital platforms – social media websites carrying the bulk.

-As many might have imaged in the past decade or so, this form of advertising has increased in popularity due to its many advantages over television, radio, billboard or newspaper advertising.
+As many might have imagined in the past decade or so, this form of advertising has increased in popularity due to its many advantages over television, radio, billboard or newspaper advertising.
 Marketers find they are able to reach a much larger and targeted audience through social media at a much lower cost than the pricey, time-consuming and sometimes less targeted traditional media.

 Khalid shared interesting facts about social media use in Malaysia, specifically that Malaysians have the most number of friends on social media at a global level and that millennials check their phones approximately 147 times per day.